Teredell/FCC/ES6/ES6 README.md

 lesson 23: replit doesn't seem to like the export function - i think i'll need to test this out on a dummy webpage or something else.
 Either way lesson makes sense, straight forward.

 lesson 24: replit also does not like the import function.
 Tetsing on dummy webpage did not work, i need some further knowledge to implement using import / export.
 I'll also try on VS code at home and see if that works.

+lesson 25: As above really, but for all functions from a file.